shehjad-dev/Basics-DSA-JS/README.md

 # Basic DSA in JS

-The project focuses on creating implementing some data structures using Javascript.
+The project focuses on implementing basic data structures & algorithms using Javascript.

 ## Description